syntropix-ai/synthora/docs/source/index.md

 Synthora is a lightweight and extensible framework for LLM-driven Agents and ALM research.
 It provides essential components to build, test and evaluate agents.
 At its core, Synthora aims to assemble an agent with a single config, thus minimizing your effort in building, tuning, and sharing agents.

+Note: This project is in its very early stages of development.
+The APIs are unstable and subject to significant changes, which may introduce breaking updates.
+Use with caution, as there are inherent risks in adopting this framework at its current maturity level.
+Feedback and contributions are welcome to help improve its stability and functionality.

 ## Motivation 🧠
 Agent practitioners start to realize the difficulty in tuning a "well-rounded" agent with tons of tools or instructions in a single layer.
 Recent studies like [TinyStories](https://arxiv.org/abs/2301.12726), [Specializing Reasoning](https://arxiv.org/abs/2301.12726), [Let's Verify SbS](https://arxiv.org/abs/2305.20050), [ReWOO](https://arxiv.org/abs/2305.18323), etc. also point us towards an intuitive yet undervalued direction 👉